harvardinformatics/informatics-website/docs/events-workshops/index.md

 [Download PDF of slides :octicons-download-24:](../workshops/short-trainings/snparcher/snparcher-tutorial-202412.pdf){ .md-button }

-## :material-archive-check-outline: Event and workshop archive
+## :material-archive-check-outline: Event and Workshop Archive

 To view a list of previous events and workshops, click the button below.